robric/oai-on-WSL/README.md

 # OAI deployment in WSL2

 Note on the deployment of OAI on windows WSL.
 Since we're in an environemnt with with limited resources and networking capabilities, the deployment is kept very simple.

+Most information is derived from https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_HC.md and links.

 # Deployment